NexPlayer/NexPlayer_For_Nintendo_Switch/README.md

   </br>

   NexPlayer™ SDK for Nintendo Switch™ enables Live & VOD video streaming inside Nintendo Switch apps and games.
 It can be easily integrated into any **native** or **Unity** app.
-The player was developed in collaboration with the native NexPlayer SDK and utilizes many of its features such as intelligent ABR, HLS, DASH, MP4 progressive download, customizable APIs and more.
+The player was developed in collaboration with the native NexPlayer SDK and utilizes many of its features such as intelligent ABR, HLS, DASH, customizable APIs, and more.

   The NexPlayer™ SDK for Nintendo Switch opens the door for new use cases, such as live video content embedded within the game universe or OTT providers to offer their Live & VOD video services to Nintendo Switch users.